syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#N/A-occurs when data types are not valid.
+'#N/A'-occurs when data types are not valid.

-#VALUE!-occurs when num falls outside the allowable range, when number is zero.
+'#VALUE!'-occurs when num falls outside the allowable range, when number is zero.

 #### UNICODE